zubeydesisman/cli-applications-simple-blackjack-seattle-web-102819/README.md

 Here's how we want our game to run:

 1. Welcome the user
-2. Deal them their first two cards, i.e. their `initial_turn`
+2. Deal them their first two cards, i.e. their `initial_round`
 3. Ask them if they want to hit or stay
 4. If they want to hit, deal another card
 5. If they want to stay, ask them again!